 Explore the harbour by kayak

 Hop-on hop-off buses and cycling are both great ways to explore the city but why not change it up and discover Copenhagen from a different perspective?
-Take a fun kayak tour through around the capital’s harbour!
+Take a fun kayak tour through the capital’s harbour!
 The area consists of many different providers to rent a kayak from.

 GreenKayak offers kayaks for rent while doing good at the same time.
-You can jump into one the bright green kayaks for free in exchange for collecting trash around the harbour and sharing the companies mission on social media.
-This way the company has already been able to collect more than 42,000 kg of ocean waste!
+You can jump into one of the bright green kayaks for free in exchange for collecting trash around the harbour and sharing the companies mission on social media.
+This way the company has already been able to collect more than 100,000 kg of ocean waste!

 Copenhagen's best festivals